Oyefusi-Samuel/IOTRONICS-PARC/README.md

 ![H](https://github.com/Oyefusi-Samuel/IOTRONICS-PARC/assets/105239214/ec0c890c-e537-44fc-8107-323ba2014e4a)

 # IOTRONICS-PARC
-Welcome to the official GitHub repository for the PARC Robotics Competition!
+Welcome to the official GitHub repository for the PARC Robotics Competition (team-Iotronics)!
 This repository contains the codebase and resources for our team's participation in the prestigious PARC Robotics Challenge.

 # Competition Overview:
 The PARC Robotics Competition is an annual event that brings together talented roboticists and enthusiasts from around the world to showcase their innovative solutions in the field of autonomous robotics.
 In this year's edition, the competition focuses on a combined task of navigation and weed detection in an agricultural environment.